mutwiri-2/linux/intro.md

 ### Definition and History

 **What is linux**: Linux is a family of open source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds

+A linux system is divided into 3 parts:
+* Hardware (h/w) - memory, CPUs, Harddisks (HDD), keyboard e.t.c
+* Linux Kernel - Core of the Operating system.
+It manages h/w and tells it how to interact with the system
+* User space - This is where users interact with the system (shell)